ajmorton/advent_of_code/2024-pypy/Thoughts.md

 Absolutely terrible.
 Christ.
 There's at least 2 bugs playing into each other.
 Mixed and matched the pruning logic in a way that flip flopped between pruning too much and not pruning things it should have.
 This should have been a trivial Dijkstra and somehow I spent all this time on A* and node reduction and still took over an hour and half.
 Two bad days in a row and I'll be busy tomorrow.

+# Day 17 - Chronospatial Computer
+RETURN THE STRING WITH THE COMMAS INCLUDED.16 days of numbers only and I waste a frankly insane amount of time debugging a correct implementation that was written by minute 15.
+Even worse because emulators are my fave of the puzzles.
+Add a visit from a tradie and other distractions means todays result is Bad (TM).

+Initially tried to reverse engineer the pattern, but all that bit twizzling messed things up.
+Instead we run for a while reporting the (binary repr) of numbers that produced a longer match to the instructions.
+The last bits of these numbers tended to repeat in batches of six.
+To force those last bits and only increment the parent bits.
+Repeat until P2 falls out.

+I don't see any way to produce a generalised solution here.
+Not even gonna try.
+Just call it 500ms for now and come back to it later(????)